rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    .. seealso::

+      :obj:`skimage.transform.rotate`
-      skimage.transform.rotate : for how the rotation of `image` is done skimage.exposure.rescale_intensity : for the resscaling following
+          for how the rotation of `image` is done

-      rotation
+      :obj:`skimage.exposure.rescale_intensity`
+          for the resscaling following

+      :obj:`rotation`